Russification of Ukraine: From World War II to 1953

 The Soviet victory against Germany marked the end of the nationality policy, which had begun in 1939 to appease the non-Russian Republics of the Union.
 After the war, the status of the non-Russian republics was diminished and Russian dominance was restored.
 At the end of the war, Stalin moved to reestablish full party control over culture.
 At a highly publicized toast he delivered on May 24, 1945, at the Kremlin, Stalin remarked, "I would like to raise a toast to the health of our Soviet people and, first and foremost, of the Russian people.
 I drink first and foremost to the health of the Russian people because it is the foremost of all our nations making up the Soviet Union".
 The speech was printed and reprinted in Soviet newspapers for decades to follow.

-Oleksandr Korniychuk had been made aware of the return to Russian cultural dominance before Stalin's speech, in May 1945 his award-winning play Bohdan Khmelnytsky was removed from production, allegedly after the visit of a pro-Soviet Polish delegation, however, the even more anti-Polish Russian play Ivan Susanin reworked from Life for the Tsar remained.
+Oleksandr Korniychuk had been made aware of the return to Russian cultural dominance before Stalin's speech, in May 1945 his award-winning play Bohdan Khmelnytsky was removed from production, allegedly after the visit of a pro-Soviet Polish delegation, however, the even more anti-Polish Russian play Ivan Susanin reworked from A Life for the Tsar remained.

 After the end of the war, Stalin moved to reestablish party control over ideology and culture and restore the primacy of Russia and Russians in the Soviet hierarchy.

 Starting in 1946, party resolutions were passed to combat alleged nationalist deviations in the republics including Ukraine.
 In 1946, Stalin arranged the liquidation of the Ukrainian Catholic Church in Galicia by following the Imperial Russian model of absorption of the Uniates by the Russian Orthodox Church and by forcefully transferring ownership of Ukrainian Uniate churches to the Russian Orthodox Church as well as the liquidation of Ukrainian Uniate clergy.

 Literary history became a target in Ukraine.
 Studies that drew a direct line from the "Polish squires" and "Westernizers and liberals of old" to Ukrainian literature were attacked for neglecting apparent links between Ukrainian and Russian literature and culture.
 The opera Bohdan Khmelnytsky was revised and criticised for its failure to represent the progressive role of the Russian people.

 Olekzandr Dovzhenko, Ukraine's best-known filmmaker, found himself under attack from the authorities and confined to Moscow, forbidden from visiting Ukraine.
-In 1951, a campaign was launched against one of Ukraine's best poets of the time, Volodymyr Sosiura, for his poem "Love Ukraine" (1944), condemned as a manifestation of Ukrainian nationalism.
+In 1951, a campaign was launched against one of Ukraine's best poets of the time, Volodymyr Sosiura, for his poem Love Ukraine (1944), condemned as a manifestation of Ukrainian nationalism.